SeanZsya/SeanZsya.github.io/_pages/about.md

 # 📖 Educations
 - *2021.06 - 2024.04 (now)*, Master of Automation major, Post-graduate, Beijing Institute of Technology. **(Grade: 89.71/100)**
 - *2017.09 - 2021.06*, Bachelor of Automation major, Undergraduate, China University of Geosciences, Wuhan. **(GPA: 3.97/5)**

-# News
-- *2021.12 - 2024.12*, **Research on key methods of incentive mechanism for federated learning sustainable training.**

-  *Project supported by the Young Scientists Fund of the National Natural Science Foundation of China.*

-  *Responsible for the optimization research of federated learning algorithm based on reinforcement learning.*
-- *2021.09 - 2021.12*, **Data-driven cloud data center intelligent management technology and platform.**

-  *Supported by the National Key Research and Development Program of China.*

-  *Responsible for the optimization of the task graph classification algorithm in the scheduling algorithm.*

 # 📚 Skills
 - **Software:** Matlab & Simulink, C & C++, Python, Pytorch, Bash, Linux, Docker, Latex, MS Office